 Lisbon is an affordable city (especially when compared to other major Western European cities like London and Paris), but the cost of a trip to Lisbon can quickly add up.
 But being the capital city of Portugal does not have to break your bank balance.
 You can’t go wrong with this tourist guide to Lisbon which will give you the top 10 free things to see as well as other options and some great tips to make your stay in Lisbon, Portugal more enjoyable.

 I love budget travel.
-Not only due to the fact that I have quit my job to travel the world, but also as I am tight and love a challenge.
-In this post I am going to tell you what methods I use to travel the world on a budget and how I travelled for a whole month spending only £10 per day.
+Not only due to the fact that I have quit my job to travel the world, but also because I love a challenge.
+In this post, I am going to tell you what methods I use to travel the world on a budget and how I travelled for a whole month spending only £10 per day.

 There is nothing quite like taking your first tentative steps out in your van all by yourself and discovering all the big wide world has to offer.
 You can go where you want when you want without having to take the needs of others into account, it’s all about you.
 It can, however, be scary.
 As a solo driver, you only have yourself to rely on in dangerous situations and it can be easy to feel like an easy target for those without good intentions.
 The benefits of solo van driving really do outweigh the risks though and a little bit of risk isn’t necessarily a bad thing.
 Read my step by step guide to solo van life safety and see if we can convince you to give going out on your own a try.

 As an advocate of travel and experiencing new things, I feel that everyone should get out there and